ZyueRemi/222/README.md

 </div>

 ## 2. Prerequisites
 In our repositories, we provide a target-based toolbox based on [lidar_camera_calibrator](https://github.com/HITSZ-NRSL/lidar_camera_calibrator) .
-We also provide our own sample dataset and calibration result in file /data.
+We also provide our own sample dataset and calibration result in the file /data.

 ### Dependencies